mon-gmx/mon-gmx.github.io/index.md

 All opinions I share here are my opinions, I don't mean any harm and my main interest is to vent out and well, share whatever is going on with my day to day, so yes, eventually I contradict myself.

 <sub>
-_Update (07/2025): I just removed GTags from this page.
-I liked to track visits, mostly to understand the source of my traffic, but I get Google feels like knowing more about your habits, so respecting the 1 or maybe 2 readers I have and their privacy, all tracking is gone.
+_Update (07/2025): I just removed gtags from this page.
+I wanted to track visits, mostly to understand the source of my traffic, but I get Google feels like knowing more about your habits (an uncomfortable amount of "more"), so respecting the 1 or maybe 2 readers I have and their privacy, all tracking is gone.
 Do you feel like getting in contact?
 Drop me a message either via <a href="https://github.com/mon-gmx/mon-gmx.github.io/issues" target="_blank">GitHub</a> creating an issue, or at <a href="https://www.linkedin.com/in/ramonfierro/" target="_blank">LinkedIn</a> if you prefer._
 </sub>

 ---

 ### The painful act of quitting (07/25)

 I would proudly start this post by saying that I have never been fired.
-In another time this would should like a big achievement, **to me it is just a mix of good judgement when choosing to leave after a very poor judgement when choosing to join**.
+In another time this would sound like a big achievement, **to me it is just a mix of good judgement when choosing to leave after a very poor judgement when choosing to join**.
 Through my professional life I have been lucky to join multiple industries and multiple teams and I am confident no team was poorly skilled, on the contrary, every single team I joined had brilliant people to learn from, no exceptions.
 I wish I could say the same on the chain of command, and probably they are brilliant at their own thing, sadly, sometimes their own thing was fucking up the employees.

 To anyone looking at my profile or my resume, I can divide my experience in two groups: long term commitment, and short stints a.k.a. fuck ups.
+The first group I can list them clearly, those are my proudest moments, the second one, I barely speak about it.
 I could give insight on the fuck ups trying to justify why they didn't work for me, but I must own my mistakes and state this was all on me: **Fueled by the desperation of getting employed, I didn't spend enough time trying to figure out whether the place was right for me and if I would fit in**.
 Culture matters and it matters a lot, not fitting is a troubling situation where you better hope you don't find that out while stranded in New York City asking yourself, what now? (true story).

-Choosing to leave is never a thing that happens in an instant, but personally, gathering the courage to do so, is something that has happened in an instant, and with a clear understanding that the coming days would become a hassle, I still have vouched for my own peace of mind and take the painful step of saying "_enough!_".
+Choosing to leave is never a thing that happens in an instant, but personally, gathering the courage to do so, is something that has happened in an instant, and with a clear understanding that the coming days would become a hassle, I still have vouched for my own peace of mind and taken the painful step of saying "_that's enough!_".

 Cultural fit is a complicated topic we don't spend enough time analyzing, either because we don't understand it, or because leadership shakes it so often that we don't even know what is it today.
-But I dare to question if this is the only setback that eventually ousted me, and well, the answer is no: environment is another factor that has trashed the excitement of joining something new at a blazing speed.
+But I dare to question if this is the only setback that eventually ousted me, and well, the answer is no; **environment** is another factor that has trashed the excitement of joining something new at a blazing speed.
 Unfortunately cultural fit for a candidate is not easier to validate, all you can see, is what your interviewer is willing to show, and unless you've been around for some time, you wont pick up any _red flags_ during a 40 minutes conversation.
 Am I trying to offer some advice here or just whining like a bitch?
 Well, let me try to drop some experience and see if we can spot those flags.

 I would prepare a list of my short stints, but I am doing something different this time and asking a generative AI to summarize what made painful these experiences and what are the red flags... since we love AI (each person their own way) I think we could get some suggestions, so let's read on.

   >🚩 1.
-"More money, less commute" trap – with zero actual work or stimulation
+"More money, less commute" trap, with zero actual work or stimulation
   >(2011): You left a job you loved for better pay and less commute, but landed in a dead-end environment where nothing moved, enthusiasm died, and you spent your days waiting for vague orders.
   >
   >How to spot it: